w3c/wai-curricula/content/content-author/clear-content.md

 Students should be able to:

-* utilize clear language to support readability, clarity, and conciseness by using the following where possible:
+* apply clear language to support readability and clarity using these techniques:
-  * clear and straightforward words
+  * clear and straightforward language
   * short sentences
-  * active voice that addresses the reader directly
+  * active voice
 * identify related requirements for designers and developers to provide easy to read font types

 #### Teaching Ideas for Topic